-A. Loans to others: None.

-B. Provision of endorsements and guarantees to others: None.

-C. Holding of significant marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): Please refer to table 1.

-D. Purchases or sales of goods from or to related parties reaching \$100 million or 20% of paid-in capital or more: None.

-E. Receivables from related parties reaching \$100 million or 20% of paid-in capital or more: None.

-F. Significant inter-company transactions during the reporting periods: Please refer to table 2.
+- A. Loans to others : None. - B. Provision of endorsements and guarantees to others : None. - C. Holding of significant marketable securities at the end of the period (not including subsidiaries, associates and joint ventures) : Please refer to table 1. - D. Purchases or sales of goods from or to related parties reaching \$100 million or 20% of paid-in capital or more : Please refer to table 2. - E. Receivables from related parties reaching \$100 million or 20% of paid-in capital or more : None. - F. Significant inter-company transactions during the reporting periods : Please refer to table 3.